PACKED-vzw/resolver/INSTALL.md

 ## Create a new database

 The Resolver application stores data in a MySQL/MariaDB database.
 Make sure you have the MySQL server running and sufficient access permissions to create a new database and user.
-The following commands should be executed from the command line, but you can also create a new database/user via such tools as PHPMyAdmin or Sequel Pro.
+The following commands should be executed from the command line, but you can also create a new database/user via alternative, graphical MySQL clients.

 In the following commands, you might change 'root' to an appropriate MySQL account with administrative privileges.